 About Nalang rural Community in Nepal

 We invite you volunteering in Nepal in the village of Nalang.
-Nalang is a very rural community in the District of Dhading and is only 85km west from the capital Kathmandu.
-It can take as much as 4 ½ hours travel time and during the monsoon months sometimes the roads are impassable for several days.
+Nalang is a very rural community in the District of Dhading and although only 85km west from the capital Kathmandu it can take as much as 4 ½ hours to 8 hours travel time (depending upon condition of roads) and during the monsoon months sometimes the roads are impassable for several days

-The population of Nalang itself, and the immediate vicinity, is approximately 11,000 living in around 2,200 houses.
-Nalang is at an altitude of 1,500m which means that the climate is sub tropical.
-Like many such rural areas in Nepal approximately 90% of the adult population are either illiterate or very poorly educated.
-This makes their efforts to improve educational facilities for their children particularly praiseworthy.
-It is also one of the reasons that The Yearley Trust is so happy to support and encourage their efforts.
+The population of Nalang itself, and the immediate vicinity, is approximately 11,000 living in around 1,900 houses.
+Nalang is at an altitude of 1,450m (higher than any mountain in the UK) and the climate is sub tropical.
+Like many such rural areas in Nepal approximately 90% of the adult population are either illiterate or very poorly educated which makes their efforts to improve educational facilities for their children particularly praiseworthy and is one of the reasons that The Yearley Trust is so happy to support and encourage their efforts.
 Another reason is that the community is keen to encourage education and equal opportunities for girls.
 Generally, in Nepal girls are considered less important than boys.
 Their support for equal opportunities is a credit to the Community of Nalang.

 The population and surroundings